Quench Bottleless Water Coolers

 Pittsburgh Water Quality: Then & Now

-The 19th century saw another hurdle arise for the city’s water managers: waterborne illness.
+The 19th century saw another hurdle for the city’s water managers: waterborne illness.
 Likewise, contamination of the Allegheny reached such disastrous levels that the need for a treatment plant and process became obvious.
 After years of debate over design, Pittsburgh’s first filtration and treatment plant was constructed in 1907.
-By the 1950s, the area’s water, formerly only treated with chlorine, needed a purification upgrade: Alum was introduced into the process – until the construction of a full chemical treatment plant arrived in 1962.
+By the 1950s, Pittsburgh water, formerly only treated with chlorine, needed a purification upgrade.
+Alum was introduced into the process – until the construction of a full chemical treatment plant arrived in 1962.

+Today, The Pittsburgh Water and Sewer Authority provides service to more than 300,000 customers producing an average of 70 million gallons of water daily.
+Two facilities treat Pittsburgh tap water: one near Aspinwall and the second, known as the Microfiltration Plant, in Highland Park.
 Uniquely, the city of Pittsburgh only draws its water from the Allegheny River with no need for groundwater sources.
-As water travels through over the land, it picks up naturally occurring minerals and animal or human pollution.
+As water travels over the land, it picks up naturally occurring minerals and animal or human pollution.
 This often manifests as a musty or earthy odor or taste, especially after construction or lots of rain.
-Pittsburgh’s water also faces contamination from stormwater pollution, as anything that enters a storm sewer is ultimately released.

-Like many older cities, most of Pittsburgh’s water mains and water infrastructure are cast iron pipes, the drinking water industry standard until the mid-1960s.
-Older cast iron pipes are prone to corrosion and biofilm contamination from chemical reactions.
-These chemical reactions create clusters of corrosion and bacteria along the inside of the pipe, diminishing the space that the drinking water travels through.
-Sometimes these clusters break off and travel with your water to your faucet, resulting in water cloudiness, red water, and off-taste and odor.
+According to a recent Pittsburgh Water Quality report, industrial processes, discharge from power plants, the release of petroleum from pipeline ruptures, and stormwater runoff may contaminate drinking water.
+Like many older cities, most of the Pittsburgh water infrastructure consists of cast iron pipes, the industry standard until the mid-1960s.
+Prone to corrosion and biofilm, older cast iron pipes develop clusters of corrosion and bacteria along the inside of the pipe.
+Sometimes these clusters break off and travel with your water to your faucet, resulting in water cloudiness, red water, off-taste, and odor.

 Quench Water Coolers –